 What is a savings account?

-A savings account is an interest-earning account opened with a bank, credit union or another financial institution.
+A savings account is an account with a bank, financial institution, or credit union where you can save your money while it’s not in active use.

 What is a money market account?